Cheapest car insurance in New Mexico for a bad driving record

 Cheapest car insurance after an accident in New Mexico

-State Farm has the lowest average rates after an accident at $1,919.
-Progressive also offers affordable rates, averaging $2,288.
+State Farm has the lowest rates after an accident at $1,919.
+Progressive also has affordable rates at $2,288.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident